nizlumina/Syncmaru/README.md

 # Syncmaru
-Internal console application for syncing LiveChart.me card object to a composite data model (MAL, Hummingbird) and then uploaded to Firebase.
+Internal Java console application for syncing LiveChart.me card object to a composite data model (MAL, Hummingbird) and then uploaded to Firebase.

 Feel free to look over the code.